-Here are some examples of hypotheses phrased according to the formula explained above and that can apply to e-commerce:
+Here are two examples of hypotheses phrased according to the formula explained above and that can apply to e-commerce:

-“Change our call to action from “BUY YOUR TICKETS NOW” to “TICKETS ARE SELLING FAST – ONLY 50 LEFT!” will improve our sales on our e-commerce site.”
+- Changing our CTA from “BUY YOUR TICKETS NOW” to “TICKETS ARE SELLING FAST – ONLY 50 LEFT!” will improve our sales on our e-commerce site.

-- The header/main banner explaining the products/services that the site offers can increase customers’ curiosity and extend their time on the site.
+- The header/main banner explaining the products/services that your site offers can increase customers’ curiosity and extend their time on the site.

-- A call-to-action visible right when arriving will increase the chance visitors will click
+- A visible call-to-action appearing upon arrival will increase the chance visitors will click.

 - A very visible “about” section will build prospects’ trust in the brand when they arrive on the site.

-- Filters save customers a lot of time.
-They can find what they are looking for quickly.
+- Filters save customers a lot of time by quickly showing them what they are looking for.